 Children with autism have more significant difficulties in their oral care compared to neurotypical children as they may exhibit sensory sensitivities, fear of unfamiliar contexts and lack of socio-cognitive understanding.
-Although a few high-quality interventions have been designed to improve their oral care procedures at the clinic, they seem to fail in supporting oral care at home [2, 3].
+Although a few high-quality interventions have been designed to improve their oral care procedures at the clinic, they seem to fail in supporting oral care at home [4, 17].
 Moreover, a limited number of studies identified that using VCAs for autism healthcare conditions is still in a preliminary stage.
 In this paper, we presented initial testing of a novel approach using a conversational agent, Amazon Alexa, to support ASD children's oral care at home in a personalized way.

-By exploiting data collected in a previous study [3] enriched through a new semi-structured interview with the dentist, we developed an Alexa Skill to support children with autism to carry out their dental hygiene procedures properly.
-In the present approach, Alexa acts as an instructional agent and a persuadee exploiting some of the main persuasion principles of Cialdini to support and sustain a behaviour change [10].
+By exploiting data collected in a previous study [17] enriched through a new semi-structured interview with the dentist, we developed an Alexa Skill to support children with autism to carry out their dental hygiene procedures properly.
+In the present approach, Alexa acts as an instructional agent and a persuadee exploiting some of the main persuasion principles of Cialdini to support and sustain a behaviour change [9].
 We tested the first version of the developed Skill recruiting three families for three weeks.
 Parents completed a daily online questionnaire to evaluate the approach of children to the dental care procedures using Alexa Skill.
 A follow-up interview was conducted to refine the data collected and better justify the results obtained.

 Results highlighted the possibilities of this approach, and allowed us to answer the research question that motivated this work: Vocal User Interfaces could improve children engagement favouring to maintain correct oral hygiene at home.
 Nevertheless, it also revealed the limitations of this preliminary study and the challenges to be faced.
-Future works will go mainly in three directions: (i) Improve the Skill personalization allowing the dentist to set up the preferences about the interaction methods, dialogues and rewards; (ii) Implement the feedback provided by parents; (iii) Perform a more extensive study with an adequate number of participants and a longer observation time in order to investigate how users' motivation and engagement vary over time.
+Future works will go mainly in three directions: (i) Improve the Skill personalization allowing the dentist to set up the preferences about the interaction methods, dialogues and rewards; (ii) Implement the feedback provided by parents; (iii) Perform a more extensive study with an adequate number of participants.
+In the current test, enthusiasm and cooperation seemed to be continuative along the three weeks, observing children for a longer time could allow investigating how users' motivation and engagement vary over time also exploiting some quantitative data analysis.